dexbanoen/Nota/ARCHITECTURE.md

 ```

 ### B. The RAG Retrieval Pipeline
 When a user asks a question, the `RAGService` orchestrates the retrieval-augmented generation.
+We use Server-Sent Events (SSE) to stream the response back to the client progressively.

 ```mermaid
 sequenceDiagram